RishiDesai/FaceEnhance/README.md

    This will
    - Install ComfyUI, custom nodes, and remaining dependencies to your venv
-   - Download all required models (Flux.1-dev, ControlNet, text encoders, PuLID, and more)
+   - Download all models to `HF_HOME` and create symlinks to `FaceEnhance/ComfyUI/models/`

 4. Run inference on one example: